 - a high temperature or feeling hot and shivery

 - a runny nose or sneezing

+- loss of taste / smell

 - feeling or being sick

 - diarrhoea

 - loss of appetite

 There are several other symptoms linked with COVID-19.
 If you are concerned about your symptoms, seek medical advice.
-Only stop self-isolating when these symptoms have gone.
+Only stop self-isolating when these symptoms have gone and you are medically fit to return to work.
 If you need to self-isolate for longer than 10 days please contact your line manager who will advise you regarding medical certification.
 Please see section 8.